NeXt-Warning-System/project/updates/week11.md

 * Looking ahead to sign in and subscription and preparing research for design
 * Deeper discussion around AWS commodity services (e.g. Connect)
 * Finish the RabbitMQ messaging approach and stand up similar approach in AWS
-* draft Options to enable consideration for Landline and interactive voice recognition
+* Draft Options to enable consideration for Landline and interactive voice recognition
-* monthly financial reporting
+* Monthly financial reporting
 * Planning & preparation for additional content “highlighting tests” with external users